olutmatkaijian/ADAM/README.md

 - Now with CheatSheet in the Process Editor that Shows/Hides Cheat Sheet on click
 - In Process Editor, Grid Snapping now works (1px resolution), making it easier to make orderly graphs
+- Added a ProcessNode element for the SQL Database.
+While intentionally MongoDB was aimed for it would have been more work to implement, and witha few tricks, SQL will do fine.

 # Currently working on
 - Process Element Database for process editor